lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Third Thursday Office Hour
 --------------------------

-We will have a DP0 office hour for the Australia and Asia timezones on the third Thursday of every month at 8am Tokyo / 9am Sydney (e.g., Wed 4pm in US Pacific Daylight Time).
+A DP0 office hour for the Australia and Asia timezones on the third Thursday of every month at 8am Tokyo / 9am Sydney (e.g., Wed 4pm in US Pacific Daylight Time).
 This will be open time for DP0 delegates to drop in, discuss their DP0-related activities with Rubin staff and with each other, and get support if needed.

+**Connection Info:** **(ADD CONNECTION INFO)**

 | **Dates:**
-| 1.
-Thu July 15 2021
+| - Thu July 15 2021
-| 2.
-Thu Aug 18 2021
+| - Thu Aug 18 2021
-| 3.
-Thu Sep 15 2021
+| - Thu Sep 15 2021

+More dates will be added to continue these office hours if they are useful to DP0 delegates in Australia and Asia.

-| 4.
-Thu Oct 10 2021
+.. | - Thu Oct 10 2021
-| 5.
-Thu Nov 17 2021
+.. | - Thu Nov 17 2021
-| 6.
-Thu Jan 19 2022
+.. | - Thu Jan 19 2022

-**Connection Info:** **(ADD CONNECTION INFO)**

 Stack Club
 ----------

-Stack Club is a group of LSST Science Collaboration members committed to learning how to use the Rubin Observatory LSST Science Pipelines (colloquially called "the Stack").
+`Stack Club <https://github.com/LSSTScienceCollaborations/StackClub>`_ is a group of LSST Science Collaboration members committed to learning how to use the Rubin Observatory LSST Science Pipelines (colloquially called "the Stack").
 The idea is that the best way to learn something is to try and teach it, and so they work collectively on creating useful tutorials featuring the Stack.
 Many of the `DP0 Delegate Assemblies`_ presentations will be based on tutorials developed by the Stack Club.
 On alternating Fridays, Stack Club meets for an open hack session.
 Stack Club members use the NCSA implementation of the RSP, where they also have access to the DC2 data set.

-DP0 delegates are welcome to join the Friday Stack Club Zoom sessions (but DP0 Delegates should not apply to join Stack Club because that is not necessary).
-Stack Club meetings start with a roundtable of what people want to do or learn that day, then we work while in the same Zoom, occassionally using breakout rooms to discuss emergent topics.
+DP0 delegates are welcome to join one or more `Science Collaborations <https://www.lsstcorporation.org/science-collaborations>`_ and to join the Friday Stack Club Zoom sessions.
+(DP0 delegates do not need to formally join Stack Club unless they want to contribute to Stack Club tutorial notebooks).
+Stack Club meetings start with a roundtable of what people want to do or learn that day, and then work proceeds as people stay connected via Zoom, with the occasional question or discussion happening.
+Sometimes breakout rooms are used to discuss emergent topics.
 Often times Rubin Data Management staff join to provide support.

 **Connection Info:** **(ADD CONNECTION INFO)**